ahmedesa/laravel-api-tool-kit-docs/api-response.md

 permalink: api-response
 ---

-## **API Response**
+# API Response
+{: .no_toc }

 The API Response feature streamlines the process of generating consistent and standardized JSON responses in your API.
-It provides a set of methods for creating both successful and error responses, ensuring clarity and coherence in your API interactions.
+It provides a set of methods for creating both successful and error responses, ensuring clarity and coherence in your API interactions.{: .fs-6 .fw-300 }

+## Table of contents
+{: .no_toc .text-delta }

+1. TOC
+{:toc}

+---

 ### Usage :
 ### Including the ApiResponse Trait
 To take advantage of the API Response functionality, include the `ApiResponse` trait in your class: